mrkkrp/kill-or-bury-alive/README.md

 All you need to do to start using the package is to bind two useful
 functions: `kill-or-bury-alive` and `kill-or-bury-alive-purge-buffers`.

-I've noticed that many people only ever want to kill current buffer, they even rebind <kbd>C-x k</kbd> to `kill-this-buffer`.
+I've noticed that many people only ever want to kill the current buffer, they even rebind <kbd>C-x k</kbd> to `kill-this-buffer`.
 This makes sense, it's natural for us to care about buffers that are visible and active.
 It's also intuitive to switch to some buffer before killing it.
 If you are into this sort of workflow, you can add something like this to your initialization file (if you want to preserve original `kill-buffer`, choose different key binding):

 ```emacs-lisp
 (global-set-key (kbd "C-x k") #'kill-or-bury-alive)